 There is so much to love about this quick recipe for breakfast sliders with eggs and sausage.
 They are wonderful to serve for Thanksgiving, Christmas, or Easter morning, baby showers, parties, birthdays, baby showers, & brunches.
 Complete your brunch or breakfast with a matcha latte or some oven-cooked turkey bacon.

 It is a great way to make breakfast sliders for a crowd.
 Assemble several batches of Hawaiian roll sliders and have them wrapped and ready for the oven later.
 These are even great as an appetizer or small plate for any party, holiday, or event.
+This recipe is one of many shared in my list of Best Easy Slider Recipes.
 See my TOP TIP below for make-ahead breakfast sliders.

 Packaged Hawaiian Rolls are the base for these sliders.
 You can use sweet or savory rolls for this recipe.
 They come in packages of 12-16 rolls each.
 The original Hawaiian Sweet Rolls by King's Hawaiian can be found in most grocery stores, online, or even at Costco.